t0m-a/Vagrantfiles/DockerMaster/README.md

 ----
 ## Content
-1. Ansible Master Server Vagrantfile.
+1. Docker Master Server Vagrantfile.
-2. bootstrap.sh script.
+2. ssh_config.
-3. sshd_config.

 ----
 ## Update
 Provioning uses SSH authentication with password.
 Once completed the Vagranfile configures the guest to only accept private keys files as declared and imported in the file itself.
 You can store your private keys where you want but I used a local folder in my Vagrant project folder ./data_private.
 Be sure to have an ssh-agent enabled, running and allowing forwarding.
 For instance in Linux shell, WSL, MobaXterm or Git Bash for Windows, you could run or add to your .profile file the following commands: